syncfusion-content/blazor-docs/blazor/visual-studio-integration/upgrade-project.md

 # Upgrading Syncfusion&reg; Blazor application to latest version

-The Syncfusion&reg; Blazor migration add-in for Visual Studio allows you to migrate an existing Syncfusion&reg; Blazor application from one version of Essential Studio version to another version.
+The Syncfusion&reg; Blazor migration add-in for Visual Studio allows you to migrate an existing Syncfusion&reg; Blazor application from one version of Essential Studio&reg; version to another version.
 This reduces the amount of manual work required when migrating the Syncfusion&reg; version.

 The steps below will assist you to upgrade the Syncfusion&reg; version in the Syncfusion&reg; Blazor application via Visual Studio 2022: